Case study: LPAs voided due to incorrect signature

 Writing a Will is something we all need to do.
 The process of writing it helps us to think about what we want to happen when we die and who we want to leave our estate to.
-It also offers us an opportunity to make bequests to charitable... [read more...
+It also offers us an opportunity to make bequests to charitable organisations that,... [read more...

 Claims against DIY Executors triple in 2013

 The High Court has released disturbing figures which highlight the huge increase in claims for mishandling a deceased’s estate.
-Information provided by the Chancery Division, states that a staggering 368 claims were lodged for breach of fiduciary... [read more...
+Information provided by the Chancery Division, states that a staggering 368 claims were lodged for breach of fiduciary duty... [read more...

-HMRC considers splitting IHT nil-rate band across trusts
+HMRC considers splitting Inheritance Tax nil-rate band across trusts

 It has come to light that HMRC has amended its proposal to split an individual's inheritance tax (IHT) nil-rate band (NRB) across trusts.
-The revised plans, which could come into force in 2015, mean that an individual would only have a £325,000... [read more...
+The revised plans, which could come into force in 2015, mean that an individual would only have a £325,000 allowance... [read more...

 We’re often asked by clients whether they can write a Will themselves.
 The answer is yes, of course, as long as you're aware of the risks involved in venturing down this particular path.
 Whether you look online or to an off-the-shelf pack, there’s... [read more...

 For some Will executors, it can be tempting to go it alone when it comes to the probate process.
 Prices are rising and it’s inevitable that many will cut costs and try to do themselves what they would previously have paid a professional to do.
 But... [read more...